nknorg/tuna/README.md

 Edit `config.entry.json` with your data:

+* `Services` services you want to use
 * `DialTimeout` timeout for NKN node connection
-* `UDPTimeout`  timeout for UDP *connections*
+* `UDPTimeout` timeout for UDP connections
-* `Services` services you want to use
 * `NanoPayFee` fee used for nano pay transaction
 * `Reverse` should be used to provide reverse tunnel for those who don't have public IP
 * `ReverseBeneficiaryAddr` Beneficiary address (NKN wallet address to receive rewards)
 * `ReverseTCP` TCP port to listen for connections
 * `ReverseUDP` UDP port to listen for connections
+* `ReverseServiceListenIP` Reverse service listen IP
 * `ReversePrice` price for reverse connections
 * `ReverseSubscriptionPrefix` prefix appended to topics for subscription
 * `ReverseSubscriptionDuration` duration for subscription in blocks
 * `ReverseSubscriptionFee` fee used for subscription
 * `ReverseClaimInterval` payment claim interval for reverse connections

 Start tuna entry:
 ```shell